carlescliment/sinatra-personal-webpage/_posts/2015/a-pattern-for-processing-heterogeneous-data-sources.md

 end
 ```

 This small piece of Ruby code is doing a bunch of things.
 It is reading a CSV file and creating instances with bank account information.
-It also discards rows where the balance is not numeric, and also processes the rest of the fields by manipulating the content, this is, it removes trailing spaces in the name and converts the balance to float.
+It also discards rows where the balance is not numeric, and also processes the rest of the fields by manipulating the content, i.e., it removes trailing spaces in the name and converts the balance to float.
 By the way, I realise that the regular expression does not allow negative balances.
 For the sake of the readability of this whole post let's assume that it is always positive.

 Lots of different concerns are mixed together.
 If we left this piece of code evolve the way it is written, we would probably find more and more conditionals and manipulations in it.
-We are going to separate some of these responsibilities by using object oriented refactoring techniques.
+We are going to separate some of these responsibilities out by using object oriented refactoring techniques.

 #### Extract the balance validation